 Biblical community is when you leverage your influence to lovingly invite others to lean into the instruction that transforms our lives.
 (Acts 2:42-47)

-1. Leverage your influence.
-Who is in your circle of influence?
-These are the people you spend the most time with.
-How do you identify who they are?
-These are the people you go to sporting events, concerts, and school functions with.
-These are the people you invite over to your house in the summer for a grill out.
-These are the people you celebrate life’s victories and struggles with.
 Simply put, the people you are in close relationship with.
-When there is relationship their is friendship, trust, and accountability.
-When these things are evident, you have influence in their lives and they have influence in your life.
-The question becomes what do you with this influence?
-Christ followers, do you leverage it for the Kingdom of God or do you waste it?
-Do you speak eternal Truth into the lives of people you know or do you just talk about last Saturday’s game?
+There is friendship, trust, and accountability when there is a relationship.
+When these things are evident, you influence their lives, and they affect your life.
+The question becomes, what do you do with this influence?
+Christ followers, do you leverage it for the Kingdom of God or waste it?
+Do you speak eternal Truth into the lives of people you know, or do you talk about last Saturday’s game?

-Acts 2:44 (ESV), ” And all who believed were together and had all things in common.”
+Acts 2:44 (ESV), “And all who believed were together and had all things in common.”

 Acts 2:46 (ESV), “And day by day, attending the temple together and breaking bread in their homes, they received their food with glad and generous hearts,”